llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 # What's all this then?

-We're planning on removing debug-info intrinsics from LLVM, as they're slow, unweildy and can confuse optimisation passes if they're not expecting them.
+We're planning on removing debug info intrinsics from LLVM, as they're slow, unwieldy and can confuse optimisation passes if they're not expecting them.
 Instead of having a sequence of instructions that looks like this:

 ```text
     %add = add i32 %foo, %bar